seternate/lanty-core/README.md

-# Core Library
+# Lanty

-Core library of the Lanty project.
-This library is used at the server and client application.
+Lanpartymanager written in Qt.
+Serves games and host many useful features for your next lanparty.
+Easy to use access through server and client GUI application.